 Covid-19 is a new strain of the coronaviruses that, like seven other strains throughout history, is thought to have made the jump from animals to humans, though the exact source of this strain is still under investigation.

-The most common human symptoms are a high temperature and a continuous cough.
-This virus can cause pneumonia, coughing, fever and difficulty with breathing and, in extreme cases, death.
+The most common human symptoms are a high temperature, a new, continuous cough or a loss or change to your sense of smell or taste.
 If you think you may have coronavirus, follow the latest advice found on the NHS website.